Cellophane is Your New Best Friend

 Cellophane’s nickname is cello, and sometimes it’s called film.
 It’s made in sizes from 20 inches to 40 inches in width.
 The 20-inch width is great for small gift baskets, and 30 inches reigns as the most-popular size because it accommodates many gift basket styles.

-Some makers disagree with cellophane being easy to use, as folding and closing the sides in a smooth manner is not always simple.
+Some designers disagree with cellophane being easy to use, as folding and closing the sides in a smooth manner is not always simple.
 However, with practice you can masterfully control cellophane and create a true work of art.

 The lowdown on cello

 You’ll find cellophane in clear and printed formats (flowers, fruit, birds, rice, palm leaves, stars, written words, etc.).
+In the article, Gift Basket Products, So Easy to Find, you’ll learn about other items on your must-have list.

-There are also opaque and pastel colors, which are usually wrapped around Easter baskets found in retail stores.
+There are also opaque and pastel colors which are usually wrapped around Easter baskets found in retail stores.

 Unfortunately, gauge is not mentioned on a cellophane roll, so you may go through trial and error before finding a good source.

-My advice – try cellophane, and watch the video (or get the book) to close your gift baskets the right way every time!
+My advice – try cellophane, and watch the video (or get the book) to close your gift baskets the right way every time.

 What experiences, good or not so good, have you had with cellophane?